 visible, is the most important part of the quilt.
 I used plain

-inexpensive cotton quilt batting for the early window quilts which worked
+inexpensive cotton quilt batting for my first window quilts which worked

 fine -- until I washed them.
 Turns out the old style cotton batting is OK if the quilt is tied or

 quilted on a fine grid.
 But with only one tie every four inches (I wasn't into

 batting separated after being washed leaving sparse areas alternating with